Canadian Eskimo Dog Breed Summary

 |Other Names||Qimmiq, Canadian Inuit Dog, Esquimaux Dog, Esquimaux Husky|

 Many believe the Canadian Eskimo Dog has been around for thousands of years, working alongside the Eskimo people.
 They were originally only bred as working dogs and never as companion dogs, with their main jobs being to pull sleds and helping in hunting.
 They had to deal with some very extreme conditions, including sub-zero temperatures.
-These guys have also accompanied explorers on expeditions across both the North and South Poles!
+These guys have also accompanied explorers on expeditions across both the North and South Poles as well!
 However, as traditions have faded, and the progression of technology has increased, the need for the breed rapidly declined and at one point there were less than 200 dogs left!
-But with the combined efforts of the Canadian Kennel Club and a breeder, William Carpenter, the breed was saved from extinction.
+Bur with the combined efforts of the Canadian Kennel Club and a breeder, William Carpenter, the breed was save from extinction.
 Their numbers still remain relatively low but nowadays they can be seen making excellent companions!